syncfusion-content/windowsforms-docs/WindowsForms/Calendar/faq/Which-event-will-raise-when-the-month-is-changed-using-arrow-button.md

 ---
 layout: post
-title: Which event will raise when the month is changed using arrow button?
+title: Which event will raise when the month is changed using arrow button? | WindowsForms | Syncfusion
 description: Which event will raise when the month is changed using arrow button?
 platform: WindowsForms
 control: Calendar